folkertdev/outmessage/README.md

                 )
 ```

 Not very pretty.
-This kind of code is extremely error-prone, because you have to manually update the state (your model) and accumulate the
+This kind of code is extremely error-prone, because the updating the state and accumulating commands is done manually.
-effects.
 Most of these steps are boilerplate.
 Using this package, the above can be written much more succinctly as

 ```elm
     Right rightMsg ->